 Welcome to My Site

-For me, the last fifty years has been about getting through a crazy, scary, but wonderful life.
-And the secret has been leaving a life of despair and mental illness by pursing three things: seeking ways to be creative, engaging in a physically active life, and nourishing my religious faith.
+My last fifty years has been about getting through a crazy, scary, but wonderful life.
+The secret has been managing my mental illness and despair by pursuing three things: seeking ways to be creative, engaging in a physically active life, and nourishing my religious faith.
 These things, interwoven together, have enabled me to find deep joy and personal fulfillment.

 I was born in Warrenton, Virginia in the early 1940s and grew up surrounded by the beauty of nature and being exposed to great art and music.
 After studying Fine Arts in college, I left that world to pursue a passion for flying and ended up spending forty years as a flight attendant and much of my life managing the challenges of schizophrenia - mostly successfully!